HY-PRO PLUMBING AND DRAIN CLEANING BLOG

 April showers bring May flowers, but you know as well as anybody in Southwestern Ontario that it doesn’t stop there.
 We have a moderate climate, but we’re no stranger to extreme weather.
 We get a little bit of everything, including rain well into the summer.
 In June, that means roughly one-third of the month sees precipitation.
 As such, your home or commercial building may be prone to a flooded basement.

 For the most part, these rainy days don’t affect much more than the clothes you choose to wear to work or when you plan a picnic.
 But there are days when excessive rainfall can put extra pressure on your plumbing and drainage system.
 When combined with crumbling infrastructure, it can result in massive problems for your home.
 A basement flooded is frustrating and an unwelcomed surprise.
+So after calling your Ontario home insurance broker, let’s jump into some of the most critical things you need to know.

 When your city sees excess rainfall, something called overland flooding can occur.
 This is when water is unable to drain properly.
 Those houses that are situated at the bottom of a slope or near a body of water are at higher risk than other homes.
 Usually, a house can withstand this collection of water, but a small fissure in your foundation or pipes is all it takes for the flood waters to find the interior of your home.